Tetragramm/flying-circus-typst-template/src/Impl.typ

 /// Defines the FlyingCircus Ship page.
 Always on a new page.
 Image optional.
 ///
-/// - Ship (str | dictionary): JSON string or dictionary representing the Ship stats.
+/// - Ship (dictionary): dictionary representing the Ship stats.
 /// - Img (bytes | none): Image to go at the top of the page.
 Set to none to remove.
 /// - DescriptiveText (content): Goes below the name and above the stats table.
 /// - notes (content): Goes in the notes section.